ucl-exoplanets/spot-model/README.md

 # spot-model

-Star model for spot and transit computation.
+Simple star model for spot and transit computation.

 This code solely focuses on the geometric distribution of spot(s) and planet(s) on the disk, and thus doesn't include any spectral or limb-darkening model.